-Read the most recent media release about the CCRC:
+Read media released about the establishment of the CCRC:

 Colin Carruthers QC, has been appointed as the Chief Commissioner for a term of 18 months commencing 1 February 2020.
 Mr Carruthers is one of New Zealand’s most experienced barristers, appointed Queen’s Counsel in 1990.

-To support the Chief Commissioner in setting up the Commission, an Establishment Advisory Group has been set up.
+To support the Chief Commissioner in setting up the Commission, an Establishment Advisory Group was created.
 Its membership includes people from a range of backgrounds who will provide important expertise and different perspectives.

 The Criminal Cases Review Commission Establishment Advisory Group includes:

-To enhance the CCRC’s independence and be free from perceived or real political interference it will be based in Hamilton, separate from the judiciary and current justice institutions.
+To enhance the Commission's independence and be free from perceived or real political interference, its office is based in Hamilton, separate from the judiciary and current justice institutions.